dotnet/docs/docs/csharp/language-reference/keywords/switch.md

 ## <a name="when" /> The `case` statement and the `when` clause

 Starting with C# 7.0, because case statements need not be mutually exclusive, you can add a `when` clause to specify an additional condition that must be satisfied for the case statement to evaluate to true.
 The `when` clause can be any expression that returns a Boolean value.
-One of the more common uses for the `when` clause is used to prevent a switch section from executing when the value of a match expression is `null`.

 The following example defines a base `Shape` class, a `Rectangle` class that derives from `Shape`, and a `Square` class that derives from `Rectangle`.
 It uses the `when` clause to ensure that the `ShowShapeInfo` treats a `Rectangle` object that has been assigned equal lengths and widths as a `Square` even if it has not been instantiated as a `Square` object.
 The method does not attempt to display information either about an object that is `null` or a shape whose area is zero.

 [!code-csharp[switch#8](../../../../samples/snippets/csharp/language-reference/keywords/switch/when-clause.cs#1)]